You must first determine whether or not you were paid. Maybe you were paid, but your check or earnings statement did not arrive.

 |Affidavit of a Lost or Destroyed Warrant||PDF format||8KB|

 Upon completion and notarization of this affidavit, Payroll Services will begin taking action to place a stop pay on this check.
 Payroll Services must wait 2 working days before reissuing a replacement check.

 If the department representative indicates that your name and earnings do not appear on the PEAR report, ask them to check your paperwork.
 If you are a temporary positive pay employee paid on an hourly or piece rate basis, did you turn in your Daily Activity Report for the pay cycle?
 Was it signed by both you and your supervisor?
 Did the departmental support staff correctly input the data into the Positive Pay System?
 If you are an exception time reporting employee, has the department submitted a Personnel Action, Position Action or Expense Assignment Action form to continue your appointment and/or funding?
-Ask your department representative to check the HEPPS System to validate that your appointment, position and funding are correctly configured.
-If the information in the HEPPS System does not reflect the current status of your employment, ask the department to submit the correct paperwork to update the system.
+Ask your department representative to check the DEPPS System to validate that your appointment, position and funding are correctly configured.
+If the information in the DEPPS System does not reflect the current status of your employment, ask the department to submit the correct paperwork to update the system.